7 DIY Face Scrubs You Can Make With Ingredients In Your Kitchen

 natural scrub for face recipe

-This coffee scrub doubles as an exfoliating face mask and is great for oily skin as the coffee in it exfoliates, and the coconut oil moisturizes.
+This coffee scrub doubles as an exfoliating face mask and is great for oily skin as the coffee in it exfoliates and the coconut oil moisturizes.

 • 1 tbsp coffee grounds